-[article as originally published in The Clyde Fitch Report, August 28, 2017.]
+[Original published in The Clyde Fitch Report, August 28, 2017.]
 The title of The Suitcase Under the Bed is both self-effacing and self-referential.
-With this production, Mint Theater Company’s Artistic Director […]
+With this production, Mint Theater Company’s Artistic Director Jonathan […]

 The title of The Suitcase Under the Bed is both self-effacing and self-referential.
 With this production, Mint Theater Company’s Artistic Director Jonathan Bank continues its commitment to staging, publishing and promoting the works of Irish playwright Teresa Deevy (1894-1963), who made a splash early in her career at Dublin’s Abbey Theatre, then found a home writing for radio and smaller Irish stages.
 This new Mint offering of Deevy short pieces proves a delectable and delicate vaudeville.